NightmareXIV/NightmareXIV.github.io/index.md

 <a href="/docs/payments.html">Read about supported payment methods and how to keep the cost of the plugin low here.</a>

 ## How long will it take?
-- General rule of thumb - 1 week for every 100 USD valued;
+- General rule of thumb - 1 week for every 100 USD worth;
-- Contact me via Discord if you would like to receive an exact quote with price and time estimate;
+- Contact me via Discord if you would like to get an exact quote with price and time estimate;

 <a href="/docs/time.html">Read more about development time and possible development pauses here.</a>